nilsmango/project7III/content/tap/manual/_index.md

 - A little half circle at the start or end indicates that there are more tracks to be found in that direction.
 - Navigate between tracks by swiping left or right.
 To select a track, tap on it.
 The currently selected track is displayed in bold font.
 - When you tap on a track that is already selected, you switch the main view!
-- A long-press opens the track’s context menu where you can:
+- A long-press opens the track's context menu where you can:
   - add track
   - delete track
   - toggle arm of the track (if audio track)